shintamainjp/MISO-DEV-2014/README.md

 # What's the 'MISO-DEV-2014'

 A last day of a year, Japanese people called it 'O-O-MI-SO-KA'.
+One of the aliases is 'MISOKA' and I created the project name 'MISO-DEV' from 'the short alias'(MISO) and 'Development'(DEV).
-This 'MISO-DEV-2014' is a project on the last day of 2014 using mruby.
+This 'MISO-DEV-2014' is a project on the last day of 2014 using mruby, not a Japanese MISO project. :)
 Please see also <https://atnd.org/events/59470>.

 # Description